Header Image 1

 Any new or exisiting medication that isn't currently in school must be returned/handed in to Mrs Jones.
 This is especially important because of our very fast approaching school trip.

-Please ensure your child's bookbag and diary are in school everyday and that you have read with your child and signed their diary.
+Please ensure your child's bookbag and diary are in school everyday, and that you have read with your child and signed their diary.
 Children are expected to quiz on their book online using AR at school everyday.
+We appreciate that chapter books take longer to read, so suggest that if they are slowly working through an AR chapter book, that they also take a shorter book that they can read and quiz on the next day.

-Weekly spellings and the spellings homework sheet will be given out on a Friday.
-The children will have three spelling lessons a week, and although will not be testing the children, we do still expect that they revise their spellings at home.
+Weekly spellings and a spellings homework sheet will be given out on a Friday.
+The children will have three spelling lessons a week, and although we will not be testing the children, we do still expect that they revise their spellings at home.
 The green spelling books will still be sent home with spellings stuck in.
-They can be used if your child likes to write their spellings out, or alternatively the spellings will be on Ed Shed and spellings can be revised using the online games.
-The spellings homework must be returned by the following Friday before the new set of spellings and homework go home.
+They are to be used to write their spellings out, the spellings will also be on Ed Shed and can be revised using the online games.
+The spellings homework sheet must be returned by the following Friday, also with evidence of the spellings written out in their green book.
 If the children do not complete and return their homework on time, they will be expected to complete it during Friday breaktime.

 PE DAYS